iadjivon/Project-1/readme.md

 ** Design a logo
 - it says "pick a city, any city"
 - on the inside, do a play on the word sunrise and sunset
-- Or one logo with sun in the middle, rise at the top and set at the nottom
+- Or one logo with "sun" in the middle, 'rise' at the top and 'set' at the bottom